Reflections on the future of Humanity

 LET’S ASSUME THERE WILL BE NO KILLER-ASTEROID

-Copenhagen and the prospect of global agreement on the future of our Plane
+Copenhagen and the prospect of global agreement on the future of our Planet

 If negotiators reach an accord at the climate talks in Copenhagen it will entail profound shifts in energy production, dislocations in how and where people live, sweeping changes in agriculture and forestry and the creation of complex new markets in global warming pollution credits.
 This will cost trillions of dollars over the next few decades.
 It is a significant sum but a relatively small fraction of the world’s total economic output.
 In energy infrastructure alone, the transformational ambitions that delegates to the United Nations climate change conference are expected to set in the coming days will cost more than $10 trillion in additional investment from 2010 to 2030, according to a new estimate from the International Energy Agency.